My Claim Is Broad, So I Can Use Any Material, Right?

 literal infringement or the doctrine of equivalence.

 So, when we ask for additional information in the drafting process of the patent specification, it really is a good idea if an inventor at least takes a shot at giving us some alternate examples.
 Even if these examples are not spot on for what we are looking for in the specification, that could possibly spur additional discussion on our part.
+Drafting a Patent Specification is a colaborative effort.
 In general, the more details in the specification, the better.
 In general, the less words in the claims, the better.
 The claims should have enough information to distinguish over the prior art.

 Book an appointment to discuss your Patent Law issues with one of our Patent Lawyers